 You will be expected to supply and wear personal protective equipment (workshop uniform) when carrying out practical activities in the workshops, which should consist of black steel toe cap safety boots, plain navy all in one overalls.

-There should be no deviation from the colour scheme and the kit would be expected to cost between £45 and £50.
+The kit would be expected to cost between £30 and £45.